The Hairy Bikers' apple and blackberry crumble recipe is the perfect ending to a Sunday roast.

 Preheat the oven to 170°C, gas 3 and bake the crumble for about 40 mins.
 Keep an eye on the top.
 The sugar should go golden, not black.
 Serve with homemade custard.

-There's no need to worry if you're short on brown sugar or you don't have any in the cupboard but you really want to make this dessert.
-Just opt for caster sugar instead, but use the same amount as listed in the ingredients.
-It may not taste as rich and deep as brown sugar, but it'll still do the trick!
+If you're short on brown sugar then you can swap in the same amount of caster sugar instead.
+It may not taste quite as rich and deep as the brown sugar, but it'll still do the trick.